 Hey, I’m Ben: Environmental journalist, children’s book author, sea slug aficionado.
-At present I’m a Seattle-based correspondent at High Country News, for whom I write about wildlife, conservation, and land use.
+At present I’m a Seattle-based correspondent at High Country News, for which I write about wildlife, conservation, and land use.
 My two great loves are marine biology and innovative approaches to carnivore conservation, but I’ll cover darn near anything.

 2014: Frank Allen Field Reporting Award to cover invasive lake trout in Yellowstone National Park, granted by the Institute for Journalism and Natural Resources.